chyvak1831/starter_img/README.md

-## Why you should to use theme?
+## Why you should to use this theme?
 This theme keeps your time: it provides main ecommerce pages ready to easy and fast customize (home, catalog, single page) and a few great features which usually used or must have.

 #### Pros
-* easy to customize layout
+✓ easy to customize layout
-* load speed ready
+✓ load speed ready
-* retina ready
+✓ retina ready
-* extended by a few cool features
+✓ extended by a few cool features

 #### Cons
-* frontend plugins are require code integration (shortcodes or functions usually) - due theme does not used hooks (i.e. just "install plugin and activate" - does not works)
+frontend plugins are require code integration (shortcodes or functions usually) - due theme does not used hooks (i.e. just "install plugin and activate" - does not works)